PixarAnimationStudios/OpenUSD/docs/wp_usdaudio.rst

 than is image-type.
 As with images, however, Usdz has stricter requirements based on DMA and format support in browsers and consumer devices.
 We propose the allowed audio filetypes for usdz be **M4A, MP3, !WAV** (in order of preference);
-the :ref:`wp_usdz:Usdz Specification` has been accordingly updated.
+the :ref:`spec_usdz:Usdz Specification` has been accordingly updated.

 Reference Implementation
 ************************